Skip to main content

 Matt, an American & a most accomplished traveler, spent weeks each year in a San Francisco village with friends.
 That night’s dinner with his friends, just before I would turn east to Mexico City, he challenged me to “just keep driving south thru Mexico, Guatemala, Belize, & back into Mexico's, Yucatán.”

-Early next morning I arrived at ‘the’ intersection, ... thought of his challenge, ... looked briefly east toward Mexico City… then kept driving south for 2 1/2 months more along Mexico’s Coast, through Guatemala & Belize into southern Mexico’s Yucatan back to USA’s Texas.
+Early next morning I arrived at ‘the’ intersection, ... thought of his challenge, ... looked briefly east toward Mexico City… then kept on driving south for 2 1/2 months more along Mexico’s West Coast, through Guatemala & Belize into southern Mexico’s Yucatan back to USA’s Texas.

 In Guatemala, I parked near a family’s oceanside home, where they welcomed me in like a long-lost relative.
 I almost fell in love with a daughter, played music with the sons, and had two vicious dogs tied to my van to protect me at night.